mrkmg/phpevents/README.md

 Everything conceptual right now, and anything and everything could be changed.

 These are some planned features
-- Extendable Event model
 - Backtrace of event
-- Custom information for each event (for example on a user model, including which database was used to retreive the information)
+- ~~Custom information for each event (for example on a user model, including which database was used to retreive the information)~~ This can be down via extending the Event Class

 Fixed